TELEPSYCHOLOGY vs. ONLINE THERAPY – REMOTE THERAPY – DISTANCE ONLINE PSYCHOTHERAPY – TELETHERAPY – TELEMENTAL HEALTH…

 D. Bottom line for potential telepsychology with me:

-• I’m licensed as a psychologist in Washington DC (the District of Columbia), Maryland, and Virginia.
+• I’m licensed as a psychologist in Washington DC (the District of Columbia) and Maryland.

 • I’m also authorized to practice telepsychology in any state that is part of PSYPACT.
 Currently, that includes:

 PSYPACT ENACTED, NOT YET EFFECTIVE: